Smiling and Smart

 What will I see on a Nature Dolphin Watch tour?

 For the ultimate Nature Tour and Dolphin Watch it definitely pays off to have a captain and guide that knows the river and can not only take our guests on a beautiful tour but share the history along the way!
-Why rent a boat when you can charter a deluxe shaded 30-foot Pontoon Boat with an on-board restroom for less!
-No gas or insurance to buy!
+Why rent a boat when you can charter a boat with your own private captain for less!
 No worries no hassle!
 Just step aboard with a cooler full of food and drink and let us be your designated Captain!
 Our Nature / Dolphin Tours are a perfect way to enjoy the Homosassa River!
 Step aboard and let us as we venture out around Monkey island into the estuary to the Gulf!
 Enjoy seeing all the beautiful homes as well as all nature has to offer along the way.
 With so many beautiful birds and interesting history, the Homosassa River is certainly unique.
 Although there is never a guarantee that we will see dolphins we do see them on most of our trips and definitely guarantee a great time for everyone!
 After all, we never know what we may see whether it may be dolphins, turtles, manatees, fish or birds along with all the natural beauty the Homosassa River has to offer!
 Pack a lunch and a cooler full of drinks and step aboard and let us be your designated captain!